Are there isoflavones in soy protein powder?

 Other Name:Soybean Extract,CatheRine Genistein,Soy Isoflavone,574-12-9,soy extract,glycine soja (soybean) seed extract,glycine soja seed extract,Soybean P.E.

-active ingredients:Soy Isoflavones,Daidzin, daidzein, Genistin, Genistein, Glycitin, Glycitein.
+Active ingredients:Soy Isoflavones,Daidzin, daidzein, Genistin, Genistein, Glycitin, Glycitein.

 Specification:40% 90%